Gabriel-VM/postman-api-testing/README.md

 - Option 1 — Drag & Drop

+Download the .json environment file from this repository.

 Download the .json collection file from this repository.

 Open Postman.

-Drag the file into the interface — Postman will auto-import it.
+Drag the files into the interface — Postman will auto-import it.

 - Option 2 — Manual Import